pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/about.md

   *  Dyanmic programming, Stochastic optimization
   *  Bandits and online algorithms.
   *  Recently, I am also very interested in algorithmic game theory and privacy preserving algorithms.
-* I will devote half of my attention on empirical study in the future.
+* I will devote half of my attention to empirical study in the future.

 ### To students**:
 * If you have a strong **mathematical** background and are interested in visiting or working on a project with me, please drop me an email at pgao@connect.ust.hk.